 Resources

-To learn more about outcomes measurement and skills assessment in general, please refer to these resources in addition to the tools on COMSA.
+To learn more about Skills for Success, assessment, and training resources, please refer to these resources in addition to the tools on COMSA.

 Previous projects funded by Employment and Social Development Canada (ESDC) and done in collaboration between SRDC, curriculum developers, training practitioners, employers, and others involved in skills development and employability have resulted in the following resources that can support survey building and evaluation.